 If you are not a regular hiker and do not have all your hiking gears, rent them.
 There is an option to rent some of your gears in the main cities.

 Renting allows you to return items that you may never use again after the trek is over.
 The renting option will help you save lots of money.

 - Bring plenty of passport sized photos for your visa and trekking permits.

-- Remember to trek in a comfortable boots that has been broken in for a week or two.
+- Remember to trek in a comfortable but broken boot for a week or two.

-- Dress modestly in the villages to avoid offending the local culture and customs.
+- Dress acceptable in the villages to avoid offending the local culture and customs.